 2021-11-26.
 Due to the currently strange economic conditions, I am not selling seeds.
 Some varieties of my seeds can be obtained from:

 After my book came out, requests poured in for varieties mentioned in the book.
 It takes me at least an hour per request to handle the correspondence, find the seed, package it, and get it to the post office.
-If you ask me directly for seed, or information about varieties, please consider making a donation large enough to cover an hour of a celebrity's time.
-I can always find time for people that make donations to advance my work of developing new genetically-diverse landrace varieties, and feeding my community.
+If you ask me directly for seed, or information about varieties, please consider making a donation large enough to cover an hour or two of a celebrity's time.

 The excess seeds grown on my farm are available to home gardeners, small-scale farmers, and public-domain open-source plant breeders.
 I am growing promiscuously pollinated (PP) locally-adapted landrace populations that are specially suited to thrive on my subsistence level farm with it's unique climate and pests: irrigated desert, super-dry air, sunlight-drenched, cold radiant-cooled nights, short-season, no pesticides nor fertilizers, sporatic weeding, high-altitude clayish limestone-based lake-bottom soil, and philosophy towards diversity.
 The more of those conditions you share with me the better my seeds are likely to do for you.Suitability